live-clones/pybtex/docs/source/cmdline.rst

     $ pybtex -l python -b html foo
     $ pybtex -l python -b plaintext foo

-Support for other output formats can be allso added by :doc:`plugins <plugins>`.
+Support for other output formats can be allso added by :doc:`plugins <api/plugins>`.

 It is also possible to override the default label and name styles with command line options: